lightbend/akka-cloud-platform-deploy/aws/README.md

-# Akka Cloud Platform Deployment Template
+# Akka Cloud Platform Deployment Template for AWS

 This playbook will deploy a fully working Cloud Kubernetes cluster with the Akka Cloud Platform and additional stateful cloud services installed.
 Implemented with [Pulumi](https://www.pulumi.com/).